 This study uses a case study in a cast iron-based spareparts company.
 The company is trying to maintain stability of the company considering production costs, production time and production targets so that customer satisfaction can be achieved.
 To achieve this goal, the company need to control the production process to meet the expected quality and quantity of products according to production targets.
 In accordance with this problem, the company has emphasized techniques for applying a method that is implemented into the company's system.
 The problems that the company is currently facing are difficulty in determining the amount of production that can result in product deficiency or excess, no accurate technique to estimate the amount of production and no technique to determine the job sequence on each machine.
-In this case, the determination of the amount of production will affect the performance of the company including the cost of production, the cost of purchasing materials, warehouses and production time.
+In this case, the determination of the amount of production, the cost of purchasing materials, warehouses and production time.